barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 <script src="https://gist.github.com/rohan-varma/4b5ec89548cf1f849bc4669cd9f526ca.js"></script>

 As you can see, such parsing can get pretty complicated very quickly if your connections are layered deep - imagine how ugly the above code would get if we asked for the favorite move of a friend of a friend of a friend of a certain pokemon, for example.
-Obviously this is not the only solution using the RESTful paradigm - for example, an alternative solution could be to create different API endpoints on your backend that gets this particular set of data from the server.
+Obviously, this is not the only solution using the RESTful paradigm - for example, an alternative solution could be to create different API endpoints on your backend that gets this particular set of data from the server.
 But with GraphQL, you only need one endpoint to access your data, and can easily query for connections defined on your server.

+Essentially, GraphQL enhances the seperation of concerns between the front-end and backend.
+Developers on the front-end no longer need to worry about parsing server responses to get the specific set of data they need, and developers on the back-end no longer need to worry about creating different API endpoints for their application that retrieve very similar data.

 ## One last cool thing: Type Introspection